 You have to spend cash to earn cash (sometimes)

 League entry fees and payouts for fantasy football playoff leagues are all over the map.
 Some sites sponsor free tournaments that are open to anyone, while others charge hundreds of dollars for a single, coveted entry.

-Bear in mind that payouts have a direct relationship to entry free.
-Free leagues typically have either minor prizes (if any), or they offer one significant prize but many thousands of entrants.
+Bear in mind that payouts have a direct relationship to entry-free.
+Free leagues typically have minor prizes (if any), or they offer one significant prize but many thousands of entrants.

-On the other end of the spectrum, leagues with significant fees can have some handsome payouts.
-In addition to substantial grand prizes, paid fantasy leagues also award a larger number of entrants.
+On the other end of the spectrum, leagues with significant fees can have handsome payouts.
+In addition to substantial grand prizes, paid fantasy leagues also award many entrants.